 Understanding your boss’ motivation for making you feel incompetent is the first step toward overcoming their attempts to undermine your confidence.
 Probable causes of your boss’s behavior include:

-Perhaps your supervisor means well when they make you feel incompetent but lacks the skills to carry it out effectively.
+Perhaps your supervisor means well when they make you feel incompetent but lack the skills to do so effectively.
 Some supervisors may be harsh in their criticism to spur you on to tremendous success.

 Perhaps your manager has noted that you could further benefit from honing a particular ability.
 They might try to make you feel stupid, so you’ll study harder or work harder.